MistyCommunity/Documentation/src/content/docs/apps/introduction.md

 # {{title}}

-There are several tools available to interact with Misty, explore her APIs, and to aid in [coding skills](../../../docs/skills/introduction).
+The following tools allow you to more easily interact with Misty, explore her APIs, and [build skills](../../../docs/skills/introduction).

 * The [Companion App](../companion-app) is the simplest way to get Misty onto your local Wi-Fi network and to test out driving Misty manually.
 * The [Command Center](../command-center) provides a graphic UX that allows you to experiment with Misty’s API commands before you write any code.